 The workgroup adopted the definition of palliative care from the National Consensus Project for Quality Palliative Care.
 Clinical Practice Guidelines for Quality Palliative Care, 4th edition.
 Richmond, VA: National Coalition for Hospice and Palliative Care; 2018.
-Available here:
+Available here, as follows:

-www.nationalcoalitionhpc.org/ncp as follows, "Palliative care focuses on expert assessment and management of [symptoms including] pain...assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
+"Palliative care focuses on expert assessment and management of [symptoms including] pain...assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
 It is a person- and family-centered approach to care, providing people living with serious illness relief from the symptoms and stress of an illness."

-While hospice care is generally only available to people with six months or less to live, palliative care can be offered alongside life-prolonging or curative care.
-19 For some, palliative is followed by rehabilitation and survivorship.
-For others, palliative care leads to hospice and end-of-life care as shown in Figure X, below:
+While hospice care is generally only available to people with six months or less to live, palliative care can be offered alongside life-prolonging or curative care.20 For some, palliative is followed by rehabilitation and survivorship.
+For others, palliative care leads to hospice and end-of-life care as shown in Figure X.